 - Children under age one and weighing less than 20 pounds be secured in a rear-facing child safety seat.

-- Children aged one to six must be secured in a child restraint system.
-This includes car seats and booster seats but does not include just a vehicle seat belt.
+- Children aged one to six be secured in a child restraint system.
+This includes rear-facing car seats, forward-facing car seats, and booster seats but does not include just a vehicle seat belt.

-All car seats and child restraint systems should be used according to the manufacturer’s directions and should be properly secured to the vehicle.
+All car seats and child restraint systems should be used according to the manufacturer’s directions and should be adequately secured to the vehicle.

 What the American Academy of Pediatrics Says